danimal-dan/ts-copy-constructor/README.md

 - [ ] Prompt to override existing constructor
 - [ ] Validate that activeEditor is a Typescript class, abort if it is not.
-- [ ] Find best insert location for constructor if cursor is in a weird place, or outside of class definition.
+- [ ] Find best insert location for constructor if cursor is in a weird place, e.g. outside of class definition.

 # Planned Features